pandeypooja21/PM-journal-by-pooja/README.md

-# Projectmanagemnt-journal-by-pooja
+# Welcome!
-n this repository, I’m documenting my journey of learning Project Management — the tools, skills, and resources I explore, along with time spent and lessons learned.
-I’ll Try updating this Repo regularly as I grow
+## This repository documents my learning journey in Project Management — covering tools, frameworks, and concepts that drive efficient, collaborative, and product-focused execution.
+ ## I aim to keep this repo updated regularly with:
+- 📌 Tools I explore
+- 📚 Resources I study
+-⏱️ Time invested in each topic
+- 💡 Key takeaways and reflections

+Whether you're a developer transitioning into product/project roles or simply curious about how real projects are managed — I hope this journey adds value to yours too.